takhoJAW/Weather-App/README.md

     ```sh
     npm install
     ```
+4. go to the OpenWeatherMap website and generate an api key.

-4. Create a `.env` file in the root directory and add your OpenWeatherMap API key:
+4.2.
+Create a `.env` file in the root directory and add your OpenWeatherMap API key:

     ```env
     API_KEY=your_openweathermap_api_key